HP50g vs. TI-89

 Given the feature set and the inevitable eventual sunsetting of the 15+ year old TI-89 series, a new user considering what high-end calculator to purchase should look to the TI Nspire CX CAS.

-In closing, I will give strong admonition to students–DO NOT rely heavily on calculators in your math courses–this will only cause you much suffering in later courses.
-Even if your last math class in college will be Calculus I or II, you will never gain the true richness of understanding if you constantly use your calculator for homework.
+In closing, I will give strong admonition to students.
+DO NOT rely heavily on calculators in math courses.
+This will only cause suffering in later courses.
+Even if the last math class in college will be Calculus I or II, you will never gain the true richness of understanding if constantly using a calculator for homework.

 A better approach is to do the problems manually, and on occasion check with the calculator.